lizmat/raku-all-modules/masterduke17/text-diff-sift4/README.md

 # Text::Diff::Sift4
-A Perl 6 implementation of the Sift4 string distance algorithm (http://siderite.blogspot.com/2014/11/super-fast-and-accurate-string-distance.html).
+A Perl 6 implementation of the common version of the Sift4 string distance algorithm (http://siderite.blogspot.com/2014/11/super-fast-and-accurate-string-distance.html).

 ## Synopsis
 ```